‘Mind over matter’: The 80-year-old who wants to be Napier MP

 Smith is anti-vaccination, of all kinds, and also anti-fluoride in drinking water.

-“I would fight for the upmost for the repeal of what now is compulsory fluoridation,” he said, if elected.
+“I would fight for the utmost for the repeal of what now is compulsory fluoridation,” he said, if elected.

 Health experts say fluoride is a safe, affordable and effective method of preventing tooth decay, while all vaccines used in New Zealand have been tested for safety and effectiveness.